GdMacmillan/VeloSpark/README.md

     urllib2

 ## <a id="h7"></a> Acknowledgements
 The data was sourced from Strava so all kudos for the engineering and development team behind their API.
-Also, the instructors at galvanize for their vast body of knowledge and helpful tips.
-I also appreciate the beer and coffee provided by galvanize during the late nights of coding.
+Also, the instructors at Galvanize for their vast body of knowledge and helpful tips.